 Webster has obviously had a lot of fun composing his characters by taking bits and pieces from real celebrities and personality types and mixing them up to create credible identities that you could easily imagine meeting for yourself.
 Although the main theme is bullfighting, he has steered well away from Spanish stereotypes.

 The main character in this novel is however Valencia itself.
 The story unfolds during Las Fallas, the festival which has just taken place in the city, where giant figures of Spanish personalities are paraded through the streets and burned at the end of the festivities, with a continous soundtrack of deafening firecrackers.
 Camara walks around the city, past landmarks such as the ornate Norte station and the spectacular City of Arts and Sciences.
-He lives in Rusafa, a hitherto unfashionable neighbourhood that is getting more gentrified by the day.
-He hangs out in bars in the Carmen area and visits suspects in the Cabanyal district down by the sea.
-He drives down to the Albufera, the freshwater lake and wetland area south of the city where the all-important rice is grown – and where Blanco’s manager is found murdered.
+He lives in Ruzafa, a hitherto unfashionable neighbourhood that is getting more gentrified by the day.
+He hangs out in bars in the Carmen area, visits suspects in the Cabanyal district down by the sea and drives down to the Albufera, the freshwater lake and wetland area south of the city where the all-important rice is grown – and where Blanco’s manager is found murdered.

 This is a book to start reading before you go to Valencia, but you want to read most of it while you are actually there, preferably sitting at a pavement cafe and watching people go by who look like they just might pop up in the next chapter.